-I love how simple the ingredients are, soy sauce, mirin, sake, and sugar create that deep umami flavor, just like restaurant-style teriyaki.
-The sauce caramelizes beautifully on the boneless skinless chicken thighs, making every bite tender, sticky, and delicious.
+I love how soy sauce, mirin, sake, and sugar come together to create that deep umami flavor, just like restaurant-style teriyaki.
+The sauce caramelizes beautifully on the chicken thighs, making every bite tender, sticky, and delicious.
+This Teriyaki Chicken always feels like a treat, yet it's so easy to make at home, foolproof, flavor-packed, and perfect for busy nights.

 Jump to: